 DMG STAs use a quasi-omni antenna pattern.
-For a STA that does not support TDD SPs (see 10.39.6.2.2), the antenna gain of the main beam of a quasi-omni antenna pattern should be at most 15 dB lower than the antenna gain in the main beam for a directional pattern, unless the STA is an EDMG STA that supports beamforming for asymmetric links (see 10.42.10.3), in which case this difference in antenna gain may be greater than 15 dB.
+For a STA that is not operating in a TDD SP (see 10.39.6.2.2), the antenna gain of the main beam of a quasi-omni antenna pattern should be at most 15 dB lower than the antenna gain in the main beam for a directional pattern, unless the STA is an EDMG STA that supports beamforming for asymmetric links (see 10.42.10.3), in which case this difference in antenna gain may be greater than 15 dB.